Afghan forces launch attacks to clear warring militants from east Afghanistan

-KABUL (Reuters) - Afghan government forces have launched attacks in a bid to clear rival militants who have been battling each other for territory in fighting that has forced thousands of villagers from their homes, officials said on Tuesday.
+KABUL (Reuters) - Afghan government forces have launched attacks in a bid to clear rival militants who have been battling each other for territory near the Pakistan border in fighting that has forced thousands of villagers from their homes, officials said on Tuesday.

 Taliban and Islamic State militants have been fighting for more than a week in the eastern border province of Nangarhar, since Islamic State fighters seized six villages in an area where the mineral talc is mined.

-There has been no comment or information about casualties from either of the two militant groups but the clashes are some of the heaviest between the rival Islamist factions over the past year.
+There has been no comment from Islamic State or information about casualties it has sustained in the clashes, some of the heaviest between the rival Islamist factions over the past year.

+The Taliban said in a statement on Tuesday that Afghan soldiers backed by U.S. forces had killed seven civilians in raids in Nangarhar, decrying their “ruthless savagery”.
+The statement did not give details about the continuing clashes.

-Late on Monday, Afghan government forces launched attacks, including air strikes, to push the militants out of the area, officials said.
+Late on Monday, Afghan government forces launched attacks including air strikes to push the militants out of the area, officials said.

-The main government intelligence agency, the National Directorate of Security, said in a statement 22 Islamic State fighters were killed and two of their weapons caches were destroyed.
+The main government intelligence agency, the National Directorate of Security, said in a statement that 22 Islamic State fighters had been killed and two of their weapons caches destroyed.

-The provincial governor’s spokesman, Ataullah Khogyani, said while the Monday night attacks were aimed “eliminating” Islamic State in the area, the government wanted to clear out the Taliban too.
+The provincial governor’s spokesman, Ataullah Khogyani, said that while Monday night’s attacks were aimed at “eliminating” Islamic State in the area, the government wanted to clear out the Taliban too.

 “The government is fighting both militant groups,” Khogyani said.